richard-coffey/Accela/README.md

 The Web API service was then injected into the Startup.cs file in the Blazor project to allow it access to the CRUD controller methods I had made on the api service (add, edit delete, get all etc…)

 Testing: A separate text project was used to test the Web API methods.
 I used XUnit for this.
 I then created some dummy data to be inserted into the database and then removed after tests were completed.
-Postman was also used to verify that Web API calls.
+Postman was also used to verify the Web API calls.